CommonAccord/Site-Org/Doc/02/Sec/TechStars_NotePurchase_iRep.01.md

 5.Ti=Accredited Investor Status

-5.sec=Each {Purchaser} is an “accredited investor” as such term is defined in Rule 501 under the Act.
+5.sec=Each {Purchaser} is an “accredited investor&rdquo; as such term is defined in Rule 501 under the Act.

 =[01/Agt/Bit/Secs/05]